France, Germany lead effort to fire up Serbia-Kosovo talks

+The adviser, who is not authorized to be publicly named under presidential policy, acknowledged that the talks are complex but said that no one underestimates the challenges, and all sides understand that finding a solution is important for regional security.

+“We recognize Kosovo...
+Serbia doesn’t.
+That’s the difficulty to resolve,” said the adviser, who added: “We should not allow a vacuum to develop in this region.”

-EU foreign policy chief Josep Borrell, who was also involved in the meeting, is due to host Hoti and Vucic in Brussels on Sunday.
-It remains unclear whether a series of clashes between police and protesters in Serbia over proposed coronavirus lockdown measures will derail Vucic’s travel plans.
+EU foreign policy chief Josep Borrell, who was also involved in the meeting, is due to host more video talks with Hoti and Vucic on Sunday.
+EU officials hope the two will come to Brussels in person next Thursday.

-Kosovo unilaterally declared independence from Serbia in 2008, a move Serbia has not recognized, and tensions have continued to simmer between them.
+Serbia has refused to recognize Kosovo as a separate country, and tensions have continued to simmer between them.
 The United States and the European Union have been working to help normalize ties between the two countries.

 The EU-facilitated negotiations, which the Europeans say is the only forum that addresses their future aspirations, started in March 2011 and have produced some 30 agreements, but most of them have not been observed.
 Some EU member states themselves have not recognized Kosovo’s independence.